Skip to main content

 • Modify Shares: Adjusting the 'shares' parameter allows you to gauge the social media impact or viral nature of the content.
 Increasing this number filters for articles that have greater social media engagement, indicating their popularity or relevance in public discourse.

-Displaying Search Results for Decision-making
+Displaying Search Results for Decision-Making

 Explore is designed to help ensure your search results are actionable.
 Let’s look at how this is achieved.